 Hip replacement surgery is

-without doubt one of the most
+without doubt one of the

-important surgical advances
+most important surgical

-of the last century and has
+advances of the last century

-helped ease the suffering and
+and has helped ease the

-disability of countless people
+countless people throughout

 Rudimentary efforts have been documented throughout the history of hip

-however start paving the way for surgeons’ successful attempts at hip
+days did however start paving the way for surgeons’ successful attempts at hip

 replacement surgery.
 Throughout the early days of prosthesis surgery, most